adamchainz/pelican_novapost/content/git-history-matters.rst

 not amended, squashed, rebased or whatever.

 Now, how to read the history?
-Hmm, it depends...
+It depends...
 What are you looking for in history?

 * Releases: have a look at tags.
 Or, if you use `git-flow`_, have a look at commits in branch "master".